vishalBagdi/Cost-Optimization-Challenge/useAItools/copilot.md

-this is the copilot answer my answer in the psudocode.md file
+this is the copilot answer my solution in the psudocode.md file